|This is an unofficial version.

 75(1) Where, in any proceedings before him under this Act, a judge finds that any net amount is due from any party to the proceedings to any other party thereto after making allowance for any amount found to be due from that other party to the party first mentioned, the judge may make an order for the payment of the net amount so found by the party by whom it is payable, together with the costs, if any, payable by him as fixed by the judge.

-75(2) Every order made under subsection (1) may be filed in the office of the Court, and when so filed it shall be conclusively deemed to be, for all purposes, a judgment of the Court of Queen's Bench and enforceable as such.
+75(2) Every order made under subsection (1) may be filed in the office of the Court, and when so filed it shall be conclusively deemed to be, for all purposes, a judgment of the Court of King's Bench and enforceable as such.

 76 Notwithstanding anything contained in this or any other Act of the Legislature, any provision in any contract or any principle of common law, no landlord shall distrain for default in payment of rent by a tenant of farm property.